IFRS 10 — Consolidated Financial Statements

 - it did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market, and

-- its ultimate or any intermediate parent of the parent produces consolidated financial statements available for public use that comply with IFRSs.
+- its ultimate or any intermediate parent of the parent produces financial statements available for public use that comply with IFRSs, in which subsidiaries are consolidated or are measured at fair value through profit or loss in accordance with IFRS 10.*

 Consolidated financial statements: [IFRS 10:B86]